 Disney has resumed sales of ticket sales for 2020 as of July 9.
 Currently the only tickets available are one park per day due to the ongoing closures of the water parks and the Disney Park Pass system only allowing one park reservation per day.

 Theme park ticket purchases for 2021 are now available.
-Reservations with the Disney Park Pass system are required through September 26, 2021.
-Park hoppers are available to purchase for all of 2021, but there’s no guarantee when park hopping will actually return.
+Reservations with the Disney Park Pass system are required through all of 2021 currently.
+Park hoppers are available to purchase for all of 2021, with the first day of Park Hopping available right away January 1, 2021.